HomagGroup/HOMAG-Connect/Applications/IntelliDivide/README.md

 request.Parameters = "Default";
 ```
 If you don't provide this information, the optimization name will be automatically generated and the first machine and default parameters will be used.

+The type of machine determines whether a cutting or nesting algorithm is used to perform the optimization.

 #### Specify the boards the boards taken into account